Making a Will in South Australia

 Will Requirements in SA

-Under the Wills Act 1936 (SA) & Inheritance (Family Provision) Act 1972 (SA), a Will is legally valid in South Australia when the following requirements are met:
+Under the Succession Act 2023 (SA) (from 1 Jan 2025), a Will is legally valid in South Australia when the following requirements are met:

 Witnessing Rules in SA